WGBH/kaldi/README.md

-# kaldi
+# Kaldi Speech-to-Text at WGBH's Media Library and Archives

-Documentation and resources for MLA's implementation of Kaldi speech-to-text software
+This repo contains documentation and resources for MLA's implementation of Kaldi speech-to-text software.

+## Installation

+## Usage